-Strategic partnerships and collaborative relationships with companies are critical for UNICEF to deliver results for children and to realise their rights.
+Strategic corporate partnerships and collaborative relationships with businesses are critical for UNICEF to deliver results for children and to realise their rights.

-For several years we've been the leading children’s agency focusing on these strategic, CSR partnerships.
+For several years we've been the leading children’s agency focusing on these charity corporate partnerships.

-To find out how companies can work with UNICEF, call us on 0844 801 2414 or email firstname.lastname@example.org
+To find out how your business can work with UNICEF, call us on 0300 330 5580 or email firstname.lastname@example.org

 Read about our UK partnerships with Barclays and M&S.

 Children's Rights and Business Principles